Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ![Color spectrum showing the S, M and L wavelengths](../../assets/images/Radio/Color-spectrum.jpg)

-Satellites work simmilar to our eyes, but instead of having different cones for different wavelengths they have different **channels**.
+Satellites work similar to our eyes, but instead of having different cones for different wavelengths they have different **channels**.

 > But why are the images in black and white when we see color?
 Because we are looking at individual channels (Equivalent of only one type of cone at a time) instead of a mix of channels as perceived by our brains.

 ## Why is it called false color?

 Put simply, the term 'false color' refers to an image that does not represent what you would see with a naked eye.
-We can't see electromagnatic waves that have a lower or higher wavelength than RGB (400-700 nm).
-Due to technological contraints and a focus on scientific value, earlier satellites' instruments usually didn't bother sampling all color bands, instead receiving other wavelengths that are more important for research such as different infrareds.
+We can't see electromagnetic waves that have a lower or higher wavelength than RGB (400-700 nm).
+Due to technological constraints and a focus on scientific value, earlier satellites' instruments usually didn't bother sampling all color bands, instead receiving other wavelengths that are more important for research such as different infrareds.

 As an example, these are the channels present on the AVHRR/3 instrument flown on MetOp and NOAA POES satellites: